Simple Deterministic Approximation for Submodular Multiple Knapsack Problem: Abstract

 \section{Abstract}

-Submodular function maximization has been a central topic in the theoretical computer science community over the last decade.
-Plenty of well-performing approximation algorithms have been designed for the maximization of (monotone or non-monotone) submodular functions over a variety of constraints.
-In this paper, we consider the submodular multiple knapsack problem (SMKP), which is the submodular version of the well-studied multiple knapsack problem (MKP).
-Roughly speaking, the problem asks to maximize a monotone submodular function over multiple bins (knapsacks).
-Recently, Fairstein et al.~\cite{FairsteinKNRS20} presented a tight $(1-1/e-\epsilon)$-approximation randomized algorithm for SMKP.
-Their algorithm is based on the continuous greedy technique which inherently involves randomness.
-However, the deterministic algorithm of this problem has not been understood very well previously.
-In this paper, we present a tight $(1-1/e-\epsilon)$ deterministic algorithm for SMKP.
-Our algorithm is based on reducing SMKP to an exponential-size submodular maximizaion problem over a special partition matroid which enjoys a tight deterministic algorithm.
-We develop several techniques to mimic the algorithm, leading to a tight deterministic approximation for SMKP.
+Submodular maximization has been a central topic in theoretical computer science and combinatorial optimization over the last decades.
+Plenty of well-performed approximation algorithms have been designed for the problem over a variety of constraints.
+In this paper, we consider the submodular multiple knapsack problem (SMKP).
+In SMKP, the profits of each subset of elements are specified by a monotone submodular function.
+The goal is to find a feasible packing of elements over multiple bins (knapsacks) to maximize the profit.
+Recently, Fairstein et al.~[ESA20] proposed a nearly optimal $(1-e^{-1}-\epsilon)$-approximation algorithm for SMKP.
+Their algorithm is obtained by combining configuration LP, a grouping technique for bin packing, and the continuous greedy algorithm for submodular maximization.
+As a result, the algorithm is somewhat sophisticated and inherently randomized.
+In this paper, we present an arguably simple deterministic combinatorial algorithm for SMKP, which achieves a $(1-e^{-1}-\epsilon)$-approximation ratio.
+Our algorithm is based on very different ideas compared with Fairstein et al.~[ESA20].